-City College of San Francisco is still open, fully accredited, excellent (as always), and your credits are fully transferable and financial aid is available.
+City College of San Francisco continues to be open, fully accredited, and excellent (as always); your credits are fully transferable and financial aid is available.
 For more information about the accreditation crisis, check Save CCSF and AFT 2121.

 Dr. Dan Brook (brook @ brook . com)